Options and Intuitions

 by Anil Prasad

-Intensity, attitude and adrenaline have been the hallmarks of bassist Alain Caron's 20-year career in the jazz-fusion world.
+Intensity, attitude and adrenaline are the hallmarks of bassist Alain Caron's 20-year career in the jazz-fusion world.

 Those traits first emerged during his 15 years with Montreal's Uzeb—one of the most popular fusion acts of all time.
 Initially formed during the late '70s, Uzeb also featured guitarist Michel Cusson, drummer Paul Brochu and a revolving carousel of keyboardists.
 In 1988, the group shifted to a power trio formation, using an arsenal of MIDI gear to enhance its sound.